1by1

 Here I am

 I'm Ben Levy, an experienced product and technology leader, keen on innovation and very comfortable with uncertainty.
-I have a background as a software engineer, but have dabbled in product design and data science.
+I have a background as a software engineer, and have also immersed myself in product design and data science.
 You can find me on LinkedIn here.

 Between April 2014 and January 2023 I worked at Elvie (parent company Chiaro), in London and Bristol, as one of the founding team, creating extraordinary health and wellness products that help improve women's lives.
 As the CTO at Elvie I led the software engineering, data science and digital product design teams in the development of our ground breaking connected products, Elvie Trainer, Elvie Pump and Elvie Stride.
 All the products won many awards.
 Amongst those awards I'm most proud of Elvie Trainer being exhibited at the Design Museum in London in 2015, of Elvie Pump being included in TIME Magazine 100 Best Inventions in 2019, and also being exhibited at the Design Museum in London in that same year.
 But even more than that, I am proud of the teams we built and the culture of those teams.